Forest-AI/Platform-Info/README.md

 ![Forest AI architecture](/doc/asset/forest-ai-architecture.png)

-1. The sensors deployed in forest monitor and pushes raw alert into DB when unsual audio detected
+1. The **Forest Sensors** deployed in forest monitors and pushes raw alert into DB when unusual audio is heard
 2. **Data server** passes this raw data to **ML-service** which classifies alerts as chainsaw or no chainsaw.
 Both of the services are hosted on IBM Cloud Foundry
 3. If chainsaw detected then the alert is pushed into DB and Call/SMS alerts are generated using twillio API and sent to first responders
-4. New alerts are also shown in **Forest Console** on a map, which is used to manage network of Forest sensor
+4. Now alerts which are classfied will also be shown in **Forest Console** on a map, which is used to manage network of Forest sensor

 ## Project Roadmap